Skip to main content

 • Great for any size of dataset, that does not require real-time updates.

-• Dataset Views: A materialized view of a managed dataset.
+Dataset Views provide a materialized view of a managed dataset.

-• Cannot alter or add to the source data (cannot be transformed, no joins/unions, etc.)
+• Cannot alter or add to the source data (cannot be transformed, no joins/unions, and so on.)

-• Can superficially hide/redact data (e.g., hide columns), set RLS & CLS differently, etc.
+• Can superficially hide or redact data (for example, hide columns), set RLS and CLS differently, and so on.

 • Common use case: Simplifies dataset design in commingled datasets.

-• Inject tenant-level filtering / security without duplicating data.
+• Inject tenant-level filtering and security without duplicating data.

-• Maintain one managed dataset, then create dataset views with custom-tailored columns & permissions for different applications/users.
+• Maintain one managed dataset, then create dataset views with custom-tailored columns and permissions for different applications and users.

 • When you synchronize the main dataset, all the dataset views are synced as well.

-• Base Datasets: Similar to managed datasets, but data is stored as a file in S3.
-Only used as a data source within other Managed datasets.
+Base datasets are similar to managed datasets, but data is stored as a file in S3 or Blob Storage.
+Only used as a data source within other managed datasets.

-• Not recommended to create base datasets from existing managed datasets, should be sourced from a Connection.
+• Not recommended to create base datasets from existing managed datasets unless optimizing for downstream performance; should generally be sourced from a Connection.

 • Can be joined with any other dataset type.

-• Common use cases: Cannot be used directly for visualizations; intended for use as join sources within managed datasets.
+• Common use cases: intended for use as join sources within managed datasets.

-• Live Connect Datasets: Provide direct, real-time access to data at its source (e.g., SQL, REST API).
+Live Connect Datasets provide direct, real-time access to data at its source (for example, SQL, REST API).

 • Qrvey runs live queries at runtime; no data is stored or indexed in Qrvey.